-This programme combines the acquisition and consolidation of a high level of proficiency in two languages with the opportunity to develop your knowledge, skills and competencies in a wide range of content areas and disciplinary strands as well as the possibility of following a Linguistics pathway.
+This programme combines the acquisition and consolidation of a high level of proficiency in Spanish with the opportunity to develop your knowledge, skills and competencies in a wide range of content areas and disciplinary strands.
 In both languages you will complement your language learning with modules on history and contemporary society literature and film, or linguistic studies.
 You can choose to combine these areas of study for a broad-based curriculum, or focus on the area that interests you most.